Fallout Season 2: Everything we know

 The new video game adaptation from Westworld’s Jonathan Nolan and Lisa Joy just premiered on Prime Video, introducing fans and newcomers alike to three new characters in the franchise: Lucy (Ella Purnell), a Vault 33 resident who ventures into the real for the first time; Maximus (Aaron Moten), a Brotherhood of Steel squire desperate to get his own power armor; and the Ghoul (Walton Goggins), a mutated gunslinger and bounty hunter.

-All eight episodes are available to stream now, and if you’ve already binged the whole thing, we know you’ll be desperate for Fallout Season 2.
-Here’s what you should know.
+If you already binged the whole thing earlier this year, we know you’ll be desperate for Fallout Season 2.

 We had been quite confident prior to the announcement that the show would be coming back for Season 2, but the reason is pretty boring.
 As per Deadline, Fallout had received a $25 million tax credit to relocate its set from New York State to California (which makes even more sense, given that’s where the series takes place).